 The film festival world is full of characters.
 If you've ever attended one, you already know what we are talking about.
 While visiting Sedona Film Festival, we were inspired to document these archetypes into a cast of characters and create our first narrative film in the form of satire.
 Think "Best In Show" for film festivals instead of dog shows.

 Carrying Stones is a series of sculpture, performance and video works by Bay Area artist Sawyer Rose that explores the double burden of women who work paid jobs and are also responsible for unpaid domestic labor at home.

 43 participants are currently tracking paid, unpaid, and leisure hours in a custom application built for this project.
 The first project, 'ties that bind' will be a sculptural data visualization of those hours, made of one thousand handmade tiles, each representing an hour of time.
 This documentary explores the artist's vision and execution of this project.

 Part one is complete with additional chapters scheduled as the project continues.

 At What Price

 Photography in the Age of Social Media

-We are very excited to announce the release of At What Price in its full original edit.
 Since its world premiere at the Banff Mountain Film Festival, At What Price has had an amazing run on the film festival circuit, including People’s Choice at Ottawa Adventure Film Festival, Best In Show at the Dirtbag Festival and Best Mountain Film at the Mountain Film Festival.
-We have had many requests to see the film in its entirety and we're happy to arrive at the day where we share it with everyone - it's time to set this baby free.
 It's been such a pleasure and we again thank everyone who made it possible (especially Ruby, the dog, who never made the credits).
 Click the photo above and please enjoy responsibly.
-We'd love to hear feedback!!

 What's this film all about?